 UGANDA: The 2019 Data Protection and Privacy Act, was passed into law to complement the constitutional privacy protections under Article 27 of the Constitution of the Republic of Uganda.
 The Act itself regulates all personal data collection, processing, use and disclosure.
 It applies to any person, entity or public body within or outside of Uganda who collects, processes, holds or uses personal data.
 The Act requires an employer to obtain informed consent before collecting or processing personal data.
 The Act permits the processing or storage of personal data outside Uganda – if adequate measures are in place.

 SOUTH AFRICA: The right to privacy is protected under the 1996 Constitution of the Republic of South Africa.
 The common law and the Protection of Personal Information Act, 2013 (POPIA), came into effect on 1 July 2020, however is subject to a grace period until 30 June 2021.
-Case law recognises that the right to privacy is not absolute and may be limited where it is reasonable and justifiable to do so.
+Case law recognizes that the right to privacy is not absolute and may be limited where it is reasonable and justifiable to do so.
 Personal information may be processed based on one of the justifications for processing personal data under POPIA.
 These justifications include consent and where it is necessary for pursuing the legitimate interests of the responsible party or employer, or third party to whom it is disclosed.

 NIGERIA: The National Information Technology Development Agency has published Data Protection Guidelines, 2019 which safeguard the rights of natural persons to data privacy

-MOZAMBIQUE: The Constitution of the Republic of Mozambique, as well as the recently enacted Electronic Transactions Law (The Law No. 3/2017, of 9 January), prohibits access to databases or to computerised archives, files and records for obtaining information on the personal data of third parties, as well as the transfer of personal data from one computerised file to another that belongs to a distinct service or institution, except in cases provided for by law or by judicial decision.
+MOZAMBIQUE: The Constitution of the Republic of Mozambique, as well as the recently enacted Electronic Transactions Law (The Law No. 3/2017, of 9 January), prohibits access to databases or to computerised archives, files and records for obtaining information on the personal data of third parties, as well as the transfer of personal data from one computerized file to another that belongs to a distinct service or institution, except in cases provided for by law or by judicial decision.
 The Labor Law establishes that employers may not require an employee to supply information regarding their private life, except when particular requirements inherent to the nature of the professional activity so require.
 In addition, employees’ personal data obtained by an employer is subject to a duty of confidentiality.
 Information where the release of which would violate that employee’s privacy rights may not be given to a third party without the employee’s consent unless it is required by law.

 KENYA: The Data Protection Act, 2019 gives effect to Article 31(c) and (d) of the Constitution on the right to privacy.
 The Act establishes the Office of the Data Protection Commissioner, makes provision for the regulation of the processing of personal data and provides for the rights of data subjects and obligations of data controllers and processors, among others.
 The Act is modelled along the lines of the EU General Data Protection Regulations (GDPR).
 The Constitution guarantees the right to privacy.
-The Computer Misuse and Cyber Crimes Act, 2018 creates various offences, including the right to privacy, concerning computer systems.
+The Computer Misuse and Cyber Crimes Act, 2018 creates various offenses, including the right to privacy, concerning computer systems.

 KUWAIT: There are no clear laws in Kuwait comparable with those in the US or Europe concerning the handling and transmission of employees’ personal information, nor do any provisions address the cross-border flow of data.
 However, it is advisable to seek prior written consent to the processing of personal data from the employee to the extent necessary to address the various privacy protections set out in Kuwait law, including the protections set out in the Kuwait Penal Code and the Kuwait Constitution.